tilt-dev/tilt.build/docs/product_faq.md

 ### Who Develops Tilt?

 We're a start-up!
-Call us Windmill Engineering.
+"The Tilt Team" or "Tilt.dev" is fine.
 Nice to e-meet you.

 Our mission is to build a platform for cloud-native development.

-We’re a small team of 6 people.
-We’re based at [Work-Bench](https://www.work-bench.com/) in New York City.
+We’re a small team of 7 people.
+We’re based at [Work-Bench](https://www.work-bench.com/) in New York City and Berlin.

+We used to call ourselves "Windmill Engineering."
+You may hear us use that name sometimes when we slip up.

 ---